Solar Eclipse 2020: Time, Date, Visibility

 The astronomical event will be witnessed in Rajasthan, Haryana and Uttrakhand while the rest of the country will observe a partial solar eclipse.

-Places namely Chamoli, Kurukshetra, Sirsa, DehraDun, will be really fortunate to see an annular solar eclipse, wherein the percentage of obscuration will be about 93% to 99%.
+Places namely Chamoli, Kurukshetra, Sirsa, Dehradun, will be really fortunate to see an annular solar eclipse, wherein the percentage of obscuration will be about 93 per cent to 99 per cent.